chriscasano/SetTopBox/README.md

 <b>Run Demo</b>
 --------------

-The run the demo, the MessageSender class in the SetTopBox jar will incrementatlly push records into Kafka, thru Nifi and ultimately land in SOLR.
+To run the demo, the MessageSender class in the SetTopBox jar will incrementally push records into Kafka, thru Nifi and ultimately land in SOLR.
 MessageSender simulates a set top box end point, Kafka is obviously the message broker, NiFi is the router of these data streams into SOLR were real time event analytics can be visualized and searched upon.

      java -cp SetTopBox.jar com.hortonworks.settopboxdemo.MessageSender DemoData.properties